f-klubben/stregsystemet/CONTRIBUTING.md

 4. Profit

 Admin panel: `http://127.0.0.1:8000/admin/`
-Login: tester:treotreo
+Login: tester: treotreo

 Stregsystem: `http://127.0.0.1:8000/1/`
 User: tester

 If you want your actions to be persisted when running in test mode you can run:

-`python manage.py loaddata stregsystem/fixtures/testdata.json`
+`python manage.py loaddata testdata`

 and use `python manage runserver` for running your test server.